sudu1499/Automatic-attendance-using-face-recognition/README.md

 It is a system used to take attendance of the students while they are entering to the class room.
 It require a camera and Laptop.
+# used
+    1. tensorflow
+    2. opencv
+    3. keras
+    4. flask
 # process

     1. captures the frame from camera.